 For small numbers, it's easy to calculate the midpoint by hand, but with larger and decimal values, the calculator is the simplest and most convenient way to calculate the midpoint.

-As finding the midpoint is important in geometry, so is finding the distance between two point.
+Just as finding the midpoint is often needed in geometry, so is finding the distance between two points.
 The distance between two points on a horizontal or vertical line is easy to calculate, but the process becomes more difficult if the points are not aligned as such.
 This is often the case when dealing with sides of a triangle.
 Therefore, the distance calculator is a convenient tool to accomplish this.